oldgit777/grav/pages/01.blog/03.winter-in-the-genal-valley/item.md

 The Genal Valley is a special place but looked even more wonderful with a few inches of snow.

+The clouds in the distance look threatening although daytime temperatures are above zero.
+The Costa del Sol (Estepona) lies on the other side of the mountains on the horizon.
+Not too far if you are a crow ... hours on narrow switchback mountain roads.

 ![](DSC_0350.jpg)

 ![](DSC_0346.jpg)

 ![](DSC_0347.jpg)

+A scene from a Christmas card?

 ![](DSC_0331.jpg)

 ![](DSC_0336.jpg)

 ![](DSC_0351.jpg)

 ![](DSC_0352.jpg)